Roughening transition and universality of single step growth models in (2+1)-dimensions: Introduction

-In this paper we study $ 2d $ single step model (SSM)~\cite{meakin1986ballistic, plischke1987time, liu1988universality, kondev2000nonlinear}, a kind of solid on solid (SOS) model~\cite{kim1989growth} which is defined as follows.
-One column $ (i,j) $ is chosen randomly, if it is a local minimum then its height is increased by $ 2 $ with probability $p_+$; one can consider this process as deposition.
-If it is a local maximum then its height is decreased by $ 2 $ with probability $p_-$, as a process of desorption or evaporation.
-This definition guarantees that in each step, the height difference between two neighboring sites is exactly one.
+Various discrete models have been suggested in the past to describe surface growth processes (see e.g., \cite{barabasi1995fractal,meakin1997fractals}).
+Among them, here we study the class of $ 2d $ single step models (SSM) \cite{meakin1986ballistic, plischke1987time, liu1988universality, kondev2000nonlinear}, a kind of solid on solid (SOS) models \cite{kim1989growth} which is defined as follows: the growth starts from an initial condition $h(i,j;t=0) = [ 1+(-1)^{i+j}]/2 $ with $ 1\le i \le L_x $ and $ 1\le j \le L_y $, on a square lattice of size $L_x\times L_y$.
+At each step one site $ (i,j) $ is randomly chosen, if $h(i,j)$ is a local minimum then it is increased by $ 2 $ with probability $p_+$ (deposition process), and if it is a local maximum then its height is decreased by $ 2 $ with probability $p_-$ (desorption or evaporation process).
+Such definition guarantees that at each step, the height difference between two neighboring sites would be exactly 1.
 Overhanging is not allowed in this model and the interface will not develop large slopes.
-We start with the initial condition $ h(i,j;t=0) = [ 1+(-1)^{i+j}]/2 $ where $ 1\le i \le L_x $ and $ 1\le j \le L_y $.
-We impose the condition $p_+ + p_-=1$, so due to up/down symmetry $p_+\leftrightarrow (1-p_+)$, we just need to consider $p_+ \le 0.5$.
-Here after we shall refer to $ p_+ $ as $ p $.
+Without loss of generality, we consider $p_+ + p_-=1$ that leaves only one control parameter $p:=p_+ \le 0.5$ (up-down symmetry switches $p_+\leftrightarrow 1-p_+$ ) which is believed to play the same role as the nonlinearity coefficient in the KPZ equation \ref{eq:KPZ} as $\lambda\leftrightarrow(p-0.5) $.